What's happening with the return to office movement?

 2. Employees with disabilities

-Employees with disabilities frequently thrive in remote or hybrid settings that are able to meet their needs.
+Employees with disabilities frequently thrive in remote or hybrid settings that can meet their needs.
 An RTO policy that ignores accessibility will unavoidably exclude these people, resulting in workplace culture issues and inevitably, turnover.

 3. Longer commutes and geographic disparities

 Employees who live in suburbs or rural locations tend to have more transportation obstacles than their urban counterparts.
-Policies that fail to address these gaps risk exacerbating workplace inequality.
-Also consider the location of the office and how things like inclement weather might affect a commute.
-Having policies in-place for unavoidable issues can alleviate a lot of stress for employees who commute.
+Policies that fail to address these gaps risk making workplace inequality worse.
+Also consider the location of the office and how things like bad weather might affect a commute.
+Having policies in place for unavoidable issues can ease a lot of stress for employees who commute.

 Read this next: Intentional inclusion at work: definitions and examples

-A balanced RTO strategy is one that takes into account both business goals and employee expectations.
+A balanced RTO strategy takes into account both business goals and employee expectations.
 Like we mentioned above, a one-size-fits-all approach is no longer effective because of all the modern workplace changes.
 Employers must embrace workable, adaptable, and inclusive solutions that put employee well-being first while encouraging teamwork and efficiency.
-Organizations can facilitate this transition and establish a productive, flexible workplace by customizing rules to the diverse needs of their employees.
-Below are some actionable strategies designed to aid businesses navigate the intricacies of RTO and build a workplace that flourishes in the modern era.
+Below are some actionable strategies designed to help businesses navigate the complexities of the return to office transition and build a workplace that thrives in the modern era.

 1. Offer workplace flexibility

 Employee satisfaction relies heavily on hybrid options and flexible working hours.
-Flexibility enables people to control their schedules and maintain a work-life balance, lowering burnout and enhancing productivity.
+Flexibility enables people to manage their schedules and maintain work-life balance, lowering burnout and boosting productivity.
 Companies can structure flexibility into an RTO mandate even without a hybrid schedule.

 Read this next: 5 hybrid workforce best practices